JonMurphy/RPZ_add-on/README.md

 At times an outside RPZ list will block a needed website.
 Allowed domains can be added to this list and thus unblock that domain.

 ### Blocklist
-The block list operates in a similar way as the allowlist.
-After making changes to the custom allow/block lists click **Save**.
+The block list operates in a similar way to the allowlist.
+After making changes to the custom allow/block lists, click **Save**.

 <p align="center">
   <img width="800" src="docs/images/rpz_custom_save2.png" alt="rpz_custom_save" />